About the Workshop

 July 26-28, 2022

 The third State of the Science Workshop will offer opportunities across a multi-day program to discuss scientific research involving wildlife and offshore wind energy development.
-We are pleased to announce that the 2022 Workshop will include an open call for symposia and abstracts.
+The preliminary agenda can be found here.
+We are pleased to announce that several other meetings will also be held on July 26th in conjunction with the State of the Science Workshop; click here for more information.

 Engaging and informing interested stakeholders about the state of knowledge regarding wildlife and offshore wind energy development, including ongoing efforts to understand, minimize, and mitigate environmental impacts